COVID-19 Restaurant Resourcesby

 Integrated payments on these platforms mean that you don’t have to validate or process customer payments.
 Everything is done through the app.
 Your restaurant receives an order, confirms it, enters the order into your POS, and gets the food and/or drink ready, to be picked up either by the customer or (more often) by a courier that works directly with the app.

 You can work with just one app, or use as many as you like.
-Keep in mind though that each platform will come with their own tablet to manage orders.
+Keep in mind though that each platform will come with its own tablet to manage orders.
 Someone on your team needs to monitor each tablet and enter incoming orders into your POS.
 If you don’t want a clutter of tablets on your counter, you can opt for an integrated aggregator, so orders from third-party apps get streamlined right into your point of sale.

 As the restaurant owner, you don’t have to manage any of these platforms, payments, or drivers – the third-party apps take care of everything but the food and food packaging.
-You get convenience and volume of a built-in restaurant delivery service with these apps, meaning 1) there’s less legwork to prepare for online ordering and 2) there are more eyes on the platform that can discover your restaurant.
+You get the convenience and volume of a built-in restaurant delivery service with these apps, meaning 1) there’s less legwork to prepare for online ordering, and 2) there are more eyes on the platform that can discover your restaurant.
 And you get weekly (or sometimes daily) payouts based on your orders from the third-party app – minus their cut, of course.

 And here is where we get into the biggest sticking point for third-party apps.
 Their fees.
-These apps have been known to charge anywhere from 10% to 30% of the total check to cover the costs of their couriers, platform, marketing, etc. and, well, to turn a profit.
+These apps have been known to charge anywhere from 10% to 30% of the total check to cover the costs of their couriers, platform, marketing, etc., and, well, to turn a profit.